Ch-Ch-Ch-Changes by Chris Green

 ‘Not worth taking the car, is it, mate?’ he says, apparently still under the impression I know where it is.

 I try not to show my alarm.
-Instead, Ricky and I chat about this and that.
+Instead, Geoff and I chat about this and that.
 Strange fascinations.
 Scandi noirs, René Magritte, wind turbines, the collapse of the pound, and West Ham United’s problems in defence.
-I remark that the street art that has sprung up here and there on the walls of end-terrace houses is awesome.
+I remark that the colourful street art that has sprung up here and there on the walls of end-terrace houses is awesome.
 Much more sophisticated than our crude daubs in the bus station years ago.
-Ricky changes the subject as if he does not want to talk about the bus station.
+Geoff changes the subject as if he does not want to talk about the bus station.
 He tells me that to get out of the house when Jo is on a cleaning blitz, he has taken up fishing, something he swore he would never do.
-I tell him I’ve been upcycling old furniture that I’ve bought on eBay, and Tasha and I have started a veg patch and are growing leeks and potatoes.
+I tell him I’ve been upcycling old furniture that I’ve bought on eBay, and Claire and I have started a veg patch and are growing leeks and potatoes.
 I don’t mention the arguments we have had about planting, or our other disputes lately.
-I get the impression that Ricky has never approved of Tasha.
+I get the impression that Geoff has never approved of Claire.
 He says he has started mowing the grass again lately.
 He doesn’t have a lawn, so I take this to mean that he has started smoking weed again.
 Why didn’t he offer me a spliff earlier?
 I haven’t had a smoke in months.

 ‘Hello Vince,’ says a voice.
 ‘What are you doing around here?’